evanhalley/fig/README.md

 ![Fig logo](./fig.png)

 Fig (Feature Image Generator) is a tool that I use to generate feature images for my website's blog [evanhalley.dev](evanhalley.dev).
-Features images are useful when you need to attach an image to a social media post sharing an article you wrote.
+Feature images are useful when you need to attach an image to a social media post sharing an article you wrote.

 This project has just gotten started and is therefore very light on documentation at the moment.

 ## Install

+You must have Nodejs v14.14+ installed to execute `fig-cli`.

 Run `npm install @evanhalley/fig` to install.

 ## Setup

-You must have Nodejs v14.14+ installed to execute `fig-cli`.

 1. Clone this repository.